+The dimmer switch mode is enabled if an analog output and a digital output are assigned to a light control mode input.
 An analog output is assigned directly to an input by assigning xA00 to 7.
-Use digital outputs for on/off lights or add an analog output for dimming.
-Once the input has an analog output and a digital output associated with it, the function will behave this way: Pressing the push-button switch for less than 2 seconds will toggle the digital output.
+Pressing the push-button switch for less than 2 seconds will toggle the digital output (switch on/off the light).
 For dimming, pressing the push-button switch for longer than 2 seconds will change the input value by 10% per second from 0% to 100% and again back to 0%.